-This research division studies how the brain gives rise to our perception of the world and our thoughts and cognitions about it, which together support all of our interactions with our environment.
+How does the brain give rise to our perception of the world and our thoughts and cognitions about it?
+How does this support all of our interactions with our environment?
 We study both the healthy adult brain and how the health and function of the brain can be influenced throughout the lifespan into old age by our diet.

-We are world leaders in the use of virtual reality technology to expand our understanding of how we see the world and how vision and touch are brought together in perception.
-We have expertise on a number of key questions in the area of visual perception including faces, the study perception of 3D space, the role of precise control of eye movements in sampling the visual world, the mapping of sub-functions of vision onto parts of the brain using fMRI, and the development of eye movement control in infants and children.
+We use virtual reality technology to expand our understanding of how we see the world and how vision and touch are brought together in perception.
+We have expertise in visual perception including faces, the study perception of 3D space, the role of precise control of eye movements in sampling the visual world, the mapping of sub-functions of vision onto parts of the brain using fMRI, and the development of eye movement control in infants and children.

 The cognition group study functions of memory, such as how we remember to perform a planned action or intention in the future (for example, remembering to reply to an email), and how a tune can become repetitively stuck in the mind (‘earworms’).
 There is also a focus on the complexities of human motivation, which are studied using cutting-edge statistical techniques.
 Other projects study the role of self-regulation in successfully achieving goals.

 The nutrition group investigates how diet can influence brain function in childhood, adulthood, and old age.
 For example, our researchers have worked in collaboration with several partner organisations over recent years to explore the effects of flavonoids (found in cocoa, berries, tea, and citrus fruits) on cognitive and mental health.
 Our research has shown that consuming flavonoid-rich blueberries may improve attention in children.
 We also investigate the potential negative effects of Vitamin D deficiency, which is widespread in the population the effectiveness of government-led campaigns to reduce sugar intake.